 Today it is about educating your clients in an unbiased manner.
 Letting them know what their options are, who your competition is, and how well you stack up to them.
 It sounds odd, but what is most important now is being the educator, not the first person that makes the first contact.
 You first have to start generating content that engages a consumer, listing all the pros/cons plus the risk and rewards.
 Generate your own review of your product vs your two closest competitors in an article/video combo.
-Inform consumers about finance options, warranties, and accessory options BEFORE they even set foot in a showroom floor.
-Hence, you’ll have a better chance of closing a client that has narrowed down their options and know what they want versus dealing with someone who is uninformed and just started exploring.
+Inform consumers about finance options, warranties, and accessory options BEFORE they even set foot on a showroom floor.
+Hence, you’ll have a better chance of closing a client that has narrowed down their options and knows what they want versus dealing with someone who is uninformed and just started exploring.

 Generate Sales Leads through Content Marketing

 The current winners in the auto industry are the companies generating reviews about cars that I previously mentioned.
 Unfortunately, dealerships are getting the short end of the stick.
-The simple reason why is because they do not write blog article content on their own website!
+The simple reason why is that they do not write blog article content on their own website!
 Remember it is all about providing useful information to consumers.
 That is how you win.
 If you are not generating useful content on a regular basis, you are losing royally.
 Why?
 People are sitting at home on their computers and smartphones looking for a vehicle that fits their lifestyle.
-Follow a content marketing strategy, write articles about cars, share articles with consumers.
+Follow a content marketing strategy, write articles about cars, and share articles with consumers.
 Write articles about SUVs in your inventory and share those articles around the web.
 Share what consumers love about your brand in an article.
 Click here for a list of content marketing topics that you can blog about.

 Website Authority builds rankings, and rankings lead to exclusive leads.

 Generate your own leads rather than buy them through 3rd party websites – It’s a more effective way to spend a dollar and leads close at a higher percentage.
-If you don’t have domain authority for your dealership website, you’ll always be forced to rely on buying leads to generate business.
+If you don’t have high domain authority for your dealership website, you’ll always be forced to rely on buying leads to generate business.

 Car Review Sites Domain Authority vs Dealership Domain Authority

 Dealerships need to focus on battling with review websites for rankings for cars as opposed to buying leads from them.
 Currently, all the review websites get all the attention online, but it does not have to be that way.
-The solution to bypassing purchasing low probability leads is to generate your own exclusive leads.
+The solution to bypass purchasing low-probability leads is to generate your own exclusive leads.
 Produce helpful articles, host them on your website, and consistently blast it out to your prospects.
 Ultimately, you’ll become an authority in your industry, people will go directly to one place to learn about a product and subsequently purchase it.
 Effectively bypassing the likes of companies like cars.com and truecar.com etc…

 The Byproduct Of Content Marketing Produces Website Views